-Each individual chamber is tabulated independent of the others.
+Scorer and parliamentarian ranks are inputted (software automatically considers non-ranked students as ranks of 9 and uses higher parliamentarian ranks as tie-breaks only).
+Each individual chamber is tabulated independent of others.
 Legislators with the lowest cumulative rank total advance to the next level of competition, employing the following tiebreakers:

-- 1. Judges' preference (or students' preference for the student rank option, below) - 2.
+- 1. Judges' preference (or students' preference for the student rank option below) - 2.
 Reciprocal fractions - 3.
 Adjusted cumulative rank total after dropping highest and lowest ranks - 4.
 Reciprocals of adjusted cumulative rank total - 5.
-Rank by the parliamentarian
+Rank by the parliamentarian (ranking first to last)

-D. Student Rank Option
+Student Rank Option

-Districts have the option of allowing student cumulative rank totals (not to be confused with student preferential redistribution of ballots) to determine placement.
-If a district exercises this option, it must do so for all chambers (inclusive of both Senate and House).
-After judge cumulative rank totals have determined the top eight students in the chamber, students shall write their rank order of preference next to each student's name.
-Each individual rank for all participating students will be inputted, and totaled to determine the lowest cumulative rank total.
-Again, the district must use Tabroom.com, The Joy of Tournaments, or the student rank tabulation spreadsheet available.
-If a student completes a ballot incorrectly (duplicate or missing rank), it must be discarded, and shall not count in tabulation at all.
-Tournament officials in each chamber should ensure that students complete their ballots carefully.
+Districts have the option of allowing student cumulative rank totals (not student preferential redistribution of ballots) to determine national qualifiers.
+If a district exercises this option, it must do so for both Senate and House.
+After judge cumulative rank totals from elimination rounds have determined the top eight students in the chamber, students shall rank order their preference next to each student's name.
+Each individual rank for all participating students will be inputted, to determine the lowest cumulative rank total.
+If a student completes a ballot incorrectly (duplicate or missing rank), it must be discarded, and shall not count in tabulation.

-E. Qualifiers and Alternates
+Qualifiers and Alternates

-The top contestants, up to 14th place in each chamber, are qualifiers and alternates in order of finish.
-Alternates may attend if qualifiers withdraw before June 1 regardless of whether or not the qualifier has entered the tournament.
+Qualifiers are determined by rank total from the final round only.
+If no final round is held, the top contestants, up to the 14th place in each chamber, are qualifiers and alternates in order of finish.
+If a final round is held, all students who compete in the final round are qualifiers and alternates in order of finish.
+Alternates may attend if qualifiers withdraw before June 1, regardless of whether or not the qualifier has entered the tournament.
 After June 1, alternates can only replace qualifiers that have been officially entered into the tournament.
 No alternate (who is replacing an officially entered qualifier) may enter the National Tournament after 4:00 p.m. on registration day of the National Tournament.
 National Tournament alternates are determined as follows:

-- 1. Alternates are first determined by order of placement, whether by cumulative rank total by judges, or by students. - 2.
-If student ranking was used and additional alternates are necessary beyond those ranked by the students, the original judge cumulative rank total, using appropriate tiebreakers through the parliamentarian's rank, shall be used.
+1. Alternates are first determined by order of placement, whether by rank total from the final round by judges or by students.
+To break ties further, see the list of tiebreaks under "Tabulating Ranks" above.

+2. If student ranking was used and additional alternates are necessary beyond those ranked by the students, the original judge rank total from finals, using appropriate tiebreakers through the parliamentarian's rank, shall be used.